No AI permissions given, ever.

 “No problem.
 You just go over to the store.
 They’re letting us stay inside out of the wind.”

-A pale young man with a flashlight and a yellow vest met her halfway.
+A pallid young man with a flashlight and a yellow vest met her halfway.
 “You can come right in here, ma’am.”
-He ushered her toward a pair of glass double doors.
+He ushered her toward a pair of glass double doors and held one open for her.

 Pennie took in Jean’s cloth mask and gave a start, patting her pocket with her good hand.
 “Hang on… I have masks in here.”

-“Wait,” the older woman said.
-She had smooth umber skin and close-cropped silver coils.
-“Let me finish washing you up and then you can put one on.”
+“Wait,” the older woman chided.
+“Let me clean you up and then you can put one on.
+Close your eyes.
+Trey?”

-This was when Pennie discovered she’d pissed her pants.
+“Thank you.”
+Pennie closed the stall door behind her and turned to face the door, awkwardly undoing her jeans and pushing them down with one hand.
+Everything she touched felt disconcertingly wet, which is when Pennie realized she’d pissed her pants.
+The fabric at her crotch was wet and rank with the scent of her fear.
 She blotted herself the best she could with toilet paper and then dropped onto the icy toilet seat, letting out a hiss.

-“I heard that!” the other woman said, laughing.
-“Cold ass toilets, right?”
+“I heard that!”
+The other woman laughed.
+“Cold-ass toilets, right?”

 “We got someone handing out snacks when you’re done.
 Joan says that we need to keep everyone’s blood sugar up.”

-When she’d finished, Pennie shuffled out of the stall and over to the sinks.
+When she’d finished, after reluctantly pulling up her cold, wet clothing, Pennie shuffled out of the stall and over to the sinks.
 The other woman kept the flashlight beam pointed at the floor.

 “Yeah…”